oxcdx/TwinPixel/readme.md

 https://compiler.zone/

 <br><br>
-<b>Notes for use on Raspberry Pi (or FTTW in general)</b>
+<b>Notes for use on Raspberry Pi (or FFTW in general)</b>

-Could not get it to work using Kiss, only using FTTW.
+Could not get it to work using KISS FFT, only using FTTW.

-ofxFft is set to use (FTTW by default on linuxarmv6l and linuxarmv7l).
+ofxFft is set to use (FFTW by default on linuxarmv6l and linuxarmv7l).
 However the following steps were needed to make it work:

-First install the FTTW library using:
+First install the FFTW library using:

     sudo apt-get install libfftw3-dev